-Just a few years ago, there were only a handful of Mexican eateries across the island.
-But there are now over a dozen bona fide Mexican and Tex-Mex joints to choose from, and we couldn’t be happier.
+Just a few years ago, there were only a handful of Mexican restaurants in Singapore.
+There are now over a dozen bona fide Mexican and Tex-Mex food joints to choose from, and we couldn’t be happier.
 We’ve rounded up some of the best to try, from good ol’ mainstays to a few newer kids on the block.
 Buen apetito!

 3A River Valley Road, #01-07